Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/README.md

 - Understand the concepts of reference genomes and genome annotations and where to find them
 - Learn how to leverage the *Integrative Genomics Viewer (IGV)* for exploring genomics data
 - Gain a working knowledge of basic programming in R and how it can be used for Bioinformatics
-- Learn how to leverage high performance computing systems (HPCs) to perform Bioinformatic data-analysis
+- Learn how to use high performance computing systems (HPCs) to perform Bioinformatic data-analysis

 ### Workshop Contacts:
 - Shannon Soucy (Shannon.Soucy@Dartmouth.edu)